SarahTamayao/grader-hiring-task/task-2/android/README.md

 - [ ] Evaluate feature implementation.
 Select from column F (Features) the implementation shown in the GIF.
 You can only select one per feature.

 **Things to Note:** <br>
 You will only be mostly checking the boxes.
-Please refrain from making any changes on the other cells since.
+Please refrain from making any changes on the other cells.
+These are with formula.
+Any error made to the spreadsheet must be fixed prior to sending your hiring task.